-Table 3.
-Various rule-based cooperation schemes and corresponding recognition rates
+Table 4.3: Various rule-based cooperation schemes and corresponding recognition rates

-5. Conclusion
+5. CONCLUSION

-In this paper, we addressed some issues in designing high reliability system for hand-written digit recognition using SVM classifiers.
+In this paper, we discuss a high reliability system hand-written digit recognition for using cooperation of SVM classifiers.
 We used two different feature families referenced as structural and statistical features.
-Decision level fusion is performed using statistical and rule-based cooperation schemes.
-To improve the system reliability, we introduced rejection criteria in our decision fusion schemes.
+Decision level fusion is using statistical and rule-based performed reasoning.
+To examine possibilities for improving of the system reliability, we introduced rejection criteria in decision fusion schemes.

-The presented results show that it is difficult to achieve the recognition rate of a single classifier applied on the feature set that includes both feature families by combining the individual classifier decisions using statistical or rule based decision fusion.
-However, the statistical cooperation schemes slightly improve recognition rates and offer possibility for fine-tuning of the recognition versus the reliability tradeoff.
-The rule-based cooperation schemes enable an easy implementation of rejection criteria.
-Additionally, the cooperation of separate classifiers designed for separate feature families reduces classifier complexity and offers better possibilities to understand the role of the features in the recognition process.
+The presented results show that it is difficult to achieve the recognition rate of the single classifier applied on the feature set that includes both feature families by rule-based reasoning applied on the individual classifier decisions.
+However, the strength of the rule-based cooperation schemes enables an easy implementation of various rejection criteria.
+On the other hand statistical cooperation schemes improve recognition rates and enable fine tuning of the recognition versus the reliability tradeoff.